edubew/Budget-App/README.md

 # 📖 [Budget Buddy] <a name="about-project"></a>

 > Budget Buddy is a mobile web application where a user can manage their budget and spending.
-A User will have a list of transactions associated with a category so that they can track how much money they spent and on what.
+A User will have a list of transactions associated with a category so that they can track how much money they spent and on what they spent it.

 ## 🛠 Built With <a name="built-with"></a>